-Chaplains at AUT University
+Chaplains at AUT

-The team of faith leaders are experienced and approachable chaplains who take an active interest in their work with people.
+The team of faith servant leaders are experienced and approachable chaplains who take an active interest in their work with people.
 Most of them conduct regular activities (prayer, meditation, scripture study), or you can contact them to discuss your spiritual interests.
 They can also assist you with personal and spiritual growth, provide information on their faith’s beliefs and practices, conduct ceremonies, discuss the meaning or purpose of life, and attend to life passages (like births, marriages, deaths).

 See the AuSM website for faith-based and cultural student-led groups.

-Buddhist - Sensei Amala WrightsonContact details
+Buddhist Chaplain - Sensei Amala WrightsonContact details

-Phone +64 9 550 4383 or 027 314 9440
+Phone 550 4383

 Sensei Amala Wrightson was born and grew up in Auckland, worked in rock bands, and in various theatre projects with her husband Richard von Sturmer.
-She completed an MA in Italian at The University of Auckland before taking up full time Zen training in 1989 at the Rochester Zen Center in upstate New York.
+She completed an MA in Italian at the University of Auckland before taking up full time Zen training in 1989 at the Rochester Zen Center in upstate New York.
 She was ordained a Zen priest in 1999, and sanctioned to teach in 2004, and given Dharma Transmission in 2012 by her teacher Roshi Bodhin Kjolhede.

-Phone +64 9 303 3852
+Phone 303 3852

 Available by appointment.

-Christian (Assistant Chaplain) – Dr Graeme SterneContact details
+Christian Chaplain - Dr Graeme SterneContact details

 Phone 021 0242 3909

-Interfaith - Jean McElhaneyContact details
+Interfaith/Interspiritual Chaplain - Reverend Jean McElhaneyContact details

-Phone +64 9 473 7344 or 022 192 3202
+Phone 473 7344 or 022 192 3202

 Available by appointment.

 Jean is an interfaith minister, ordained by One Spirit Interfaith Seminary in 2008.
 In 2012, she was initiated as a cheraga into the Sufi Order, which honours all the world's religious traditions.
-She came to New Zealand in 2012 from the United States, where she worked as a licensed clinical social worker and professional counsellor.
+Jean came to New Zealand in 2012 from the United States, where she worked as a licensed clinical social worker and professional counsellor.
 Long-term interests include contemplative spiritual practices, spiritual activism, nonviolence/peace, conflict transformation, Dances of Universal Peace, and Compassionate Nonviolent Communication.
 She supports people in connecting with what matters to them, building strong relationships with themselves and others, and exploring spirituality in their lives.

-Islamic (Muslim) - Sheikh Rafat NajmContact details
+Islamic (Muslim) Chaplain - Sheikh Rafat Najm

 Phone 021 134 0501 (no answers for text messages)

-Last updated: 26-May-2015 1.34pm
+Last updated: 08-Jun-2016 12.10pm